Editorial by Industrial Quick Search

 American Architectural Manufacturers Association (AAMA)

-The focus of testing for the AAMA is in regard to weather testing of coatings.
-It outlines procedures and performance requirements for coatings applied to windows and doors.
+The AAMA focuses on weather testing procedures for coatings, specifically detailing the performance requirements for coatings applied to windows and doors.

 American Association of Textile Chemists and Colorists (AATCC)

-The AATCC has published standards for testing methods and quality control for textiles and clothing manufacturers.
+The AATCC provides standards for testing methods and quality control in the textile and clothing industries.

 ASTM International (ASTM)